dopeboy321/thm_presecurity/PreSecurity/01-Windows-Fundamentals.md

 # Task 8 Settings and the Control Panel

 The primary locations to make changes are the Settings menu and the Control Panel.
-For a long time, the Control Panel has been go-to location to make system changes but then The Settings menu was introduced in Windows 8.
+For a long time, the Control Panel has been go-to location to make system changes, but then The Settings menu was introduced in Windows 8.

-The Settings menu is now the primary location a user goes if they are looking to change the system.
+The Settings menu is now the primary location users go to when they want to change system settings.
 There are similarities and differences between the two menus.

 ## Control Panel